 “Congratulations you are all officially Vets” My professor yelled while clapping her hands.
-I felt a small smile crawl onto my face, I did it after 7 years of law school I am a Vet which is sort of ironic seeing how my father is the president of the most dangerous MC gang in the state of Boston, I wanted to go to Vet school because I needed to get out of the gang life.
+I felt a small smile crawl onto my face, I did it after 7 years of veterinary school I am a Vet.
+Which is not only my greatest achievement but my families too, see my father is the president of the most dangerous MC gang in the state of Boston, I wanted to go to Vet school because I needed to get out of the gang life.
 My brother was in jail and my mom was lonely.
-Besides I loved animals.
+Besides I loved animals so graduating from veterinary school was not only a huge goal for everyone for me, but my saving grace

 “We did it” My best friend Em yelped shaking me with excitement.
 We both made it on the honor roll but only Em manage to get a job fresh out of college here in Minnesota but me I am on my way back to Boston, back to the family I left.